ThomasLee94/grpc-react-example/src/helloworld/README.md

 To install the above, run `sh install_grpc_js_deps.sh`

-If you are left with executables, make sure they are both discoverable from your PATH.
+**If you are left with executables, make sure they are both discoverable from your PATH.**
+  - For example, I moved my `protoc-gen-grpc-web` executable to my `.local/bin` PATH on linux.

 For example, in MacOS, you can do: